ddworken/proxyVerificationService/README.md

 # proxyVerificationService
-A repository to hold code for a proxy verification service written in Python using Flask.
+Code for a proxy verification API that tests whether or not the proxy is responding to requests and also checks for malicious behavior.